OAuth 2 Clients

 Web Application + Mobile

 Let's imagine you have an application that your users can access by the following methods: a web application in their browser served by NextJS, an Android app, and an iOS app.
 You would configure an OAuth2 Client for each of those three different interfaces to your application.
-All OAuth2 Clients here can serve all tenants and users under the application.
+Each OAuth2 Client can initiate authentication requests for all users under the application.

 Web + Mobile